-Peru may well be the foodie capital of South America.
-With so much of the continent being known for stodgy carbs and deep fried food, Peru offers a much-needed change for the traveller looking to expand their palate!
+Peruvian food is the jewel in South America’s crown.
+With so much of the continent being known for stodgy carbs and deep-fried food, Peru offers a much-needed change for the traveller looking to expand their palate!
 This country boasts 3000 species of potato and 55 varieties of corn, surely there is no better place to do a cooking class!?

 Who doesn’t want to spend all their time eating?

 During the three months that I have spent in Peru, I have taken every available opportunity to eat.
 Therefore, it seemed only fitting that I bid the country farewell by stuffing my face in its honour.